Pierre Bergé: Collections

 During the filming of Yves Saint Laurent in 2014, the Fondation Pierre Bergé — Yves Saint Laurent, which holds 7,000 vintage outfits from its archives, played an active role in providing authentic material and fashion of Saint Laurent.

 Awards

 Bergé was recognized with the Order of Orange-Nassau, Officer of the Ordre National du Mérite, Commandeur des Arts et des Lettres, and Legion of Honor.

-Positions

-In November 2009, Bergé claimed to be suffering from myopathy.
-He triggered a controversy by accusing the Telethon of "parasitising the generosity of French people in a populist manner."
-Accused above all of not using donations immediately and making real estate investments, the French Association against Myopathies (AFM), which organises the charitable program, denies Bergé's accusations.
-Following the repeated attacks by the businessman, the AFM filed a complaint for defamation in February 2010.
-On 28 June 2013, the 17th Chamber of the Paris Criminal Court sentenced him to a €1,500 fine.